anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"Completely sold out on the clean code and detailed writeup.
+                            <p class="card-subtitle">"Completely sold out on the clean code and detailed writeup.
 This is one of the few ML courses which doesn't stop on just training a model but goes beyond that."</p>
                         </div>
                     </div>
                 </div>